 Since his move to Canada, Frank is organist of the Canadian Reformed Church at Langley, BC.
 Frank continued his music studies in Canada with Mrs. Mary McTier (Langley) and Terry Fullerton of St. Johns Shaugnessy (Vancouver).
 He particiapted in Organ Master Classes by Piet van der Steen (Netherlands), Naji Hakim (France), Pierre Pincemaille (Paris), Marc D’Anjou (Québec), Rachel Laurin (Montréal), Jonathan Oldengarm (Montréal) and a Choral Master Class by John Tuttle (Toronto).
 A few times a year Frank performs in solo recitals, and he participates in RCCO events when possible, to promote the organ, organ music, and people that like to play the organ.

 In 2007 Frank recorded and produced a CD with the new Hymns that were introduced in the Canadian Reformed Churches.
 He played also an organ solo CD with hymns that is produced under the Crescendo Records Label (9056).
 In 2009, 500 years after the birth of the Reformer John Calvin, he released a CD with singing of Genevan Psalms.
 Frank was a technical music advisor to the Standing Committee of the Book of Praise (Canadian Reformed Churches) to assist the committee in the publication of a new song book for the churches (final edition was released in 2014).
-For the Hymns of the provisional version as well as the final verson Frank has written an accompaniment book.
+For the Hymns of the provisional version as well as the final version Frank has written an accompaniment book.
 In 2016 he followed up with a publication of 12 hymns written in two keys.
+In the Quincentennial Reformation Year 2017 frank organized four concerts featuring the 16th century Church Reformation in music.
 Frank has an YouTube channel and is active on Facebook.

 As a member of the Nederlandse Organisten Vereniging (NOV) and the Vereniging van Gereformeerde Kerkorganisten (VGK), Frank was involved in church music and liturgy and he participated in workshops and seminars.
 Frank is currently member of the American Guild of Organists (AGO) and the Royal Canadian College of Organists (RCCO) and he is Vice President of the Vancouver Centre of the RCCO.
 In 2001 he successfully completed the Colleague examination of the RCCO.